aroberge/avantpy/proposal/idea.md

 ## Some acknowledgements

-Many of the ideas discussed above have been suggested before.
+Many of the ideas discussed above have been suggested elsewhere before.
 I know that I have been influenced by posts on mailing lists and on blogs.
-Here I just wish to acknowledge a few such discussions: **this is a very incomplete list**.
+Here I just wish to
+acknowledge a few such discussions: **this is a very incomplete list**.

 For example, the idea of being able to write Python keywords in various human languaged has been